In-Class#

 • bool

-If the die is considered fair.
+True if the die is considered fair, otherwise False.

 Problem 6.14: Water Height#